James Millar (Australian actor): The Hatpin

-In 2008, The Hatpin was accepted into the New York Musical Theatre Festival where it played in reduced-format with a US cast at The American Theatre of Actors.
+In 2008, The Hatpin was accepted into the New York Musical Theatre Festival, where it played in reduced-format with a US cast at The American Theatre of Actors.

 LOVEBiTES

-Following the success of The Hatpin, Millar teamed up again with Rutherford for an inventive and critically acclaimed song cycle "LoveBites" which received a stream of rave reviews in 2008.
-Millar appeared as a performer in the production along with Octavia Barron Martin, Tyler Burness and Sarah Croser.
+Following the success of The Hatpin, Millar teamed up again with Rutherford for the song cycle LOVEBiTES in 2008.
+Millar appeared as a performer in the production along with Octavia Barron Martin, Tyler Burness, and Sarah Croser.
 The production received a revival in 2009.